-Nicole Kidman may have had her ups and downs over the years in the critical limelight but ahead of turning 50 years old this June, it appears that the Australian actress has finally got it figured out.
+Nicole Kidman may have had her ups and downs over the years in the critical limelight but it appears that the Australian actress has finally got it figured out.
 After a brief career hiatus, she's risen like a phoenix as the silver screen Queen of Cannes and considering her current mindset, we can only expect to see her soar higher:

 "I'm at that stage in my life where I still try to act as if I'm 21 and starting my career.
 At this stage of my life, I'm just trying to stay very bold and open and try things and support film-makers I believe in."

-With four #Cannes entries in tow, her dedication to investing her talent into projects she truly believes in has certainly paid off.
+With four #Cannes entries in tow earlier this year, her dedication to investing her talent into projects she truly believes in has certainly paid off.
 After a few years of mediocre movie releases — ones that weren't necessarily bad, nor particularly inspiring — Kidman once again has her finger on the pulse.
-And after getting an Oscar nomination for Lion earlier in 2017, it's as if something's clicked and she's become the unstoppable tour de force we forgot was there in the first place.
+And after getting an Oscar nomination for Lion earlier in 2017 and now a win for best lead actress at the #Emmys, it's as if something's clicked and she's become the unstoppable tour de force we forgot was there in the first place.
 So with that being said, here's a few reason why 2017 — the wonderful Year of the Chicken — is in the process of witnessing the dawning of a new Kidmanaissance.

 A Starring Role In Big Little Lies